kyma-project/community/guidelines/technical-guidelines/03-custom-resource-definitions.md

 {{.Files.Get "files/crd-idppreset.yaml" | printf "%s" | indent 4}}
 ```

-## CRD install/upgrade
+## CRD installation and upgrade

-In order to make installation process more efficient and maintanable we've decided to decouple `CustomResourceDefinitions` from charts and store them in `cluster-essentials` component.
+In order to make the installation process more efficient and maintainable, we've decided to decouple CRDs from charts and store them in the `cluster-essentials` component.

-All the CRDs are `installed/updated` in first step, with a kubernetes `Job` that is triggered by Helm's [pre-install/pre-upgrade](https://helm.sh/docs/topics/charts_hooks/#the-available-hooks) hook.
+All the CRDs are installed or updated in the first step, with a Kubernetes Job that is triggered by the Helm's [pre-install and pre-upgrade](https://helm.sh/docs/topics/charts_hooks/#the-available-hooks) hooks.

-Right now each component has it's own job however this approach may change in the future.
-For convenience files containing `Job` definitions start with `crd-init-` prefix followed by the name of the component.
+Each component has its own Job.
+Files containing Job definitions start with the `crd-init-` prefix followed by the name of the component.

-This is an example of install/upgrade job
+This is an example of an installation and upgrade Job:

 `resources/cluster-essentials/templates/crd-init-core.yaml`: